GenericMappingTools/gmt/doc/rst/source/supplements/meca/psvelo.rst

 psvelo
 ******

+.. only:: not man

     psvelo - Plot velocity vectors, crosses, and wedges on maps

 Synopsis
 --------